01 May Top 10 Digital Pianos Under $2000 – REVIEW | May 2021

 The Korg C1 Air normally comes in 3 cabinet colors which include matte black, rosewood, and white along with a new limited edition customer color of White Ash (pictured above).
 This model also includes a variety of acoustic piano sounds, strings, organs, harpsichord, guitar, vintage electric pianos and more.
 It also has a 2-track MIDI recorder & player that allows anyone to record their left hand and right hand parts separately and then play both parts back individually or simultaneously to evaluate your playing or practice, which is great for students or anyone working to improve their playing.
 But what this piano is really all about is “playing piano” and if that’s what you are looking to do then in our opinion you cannot miss with the Korg C1 Air digital piano, both for looks and performance.
-For more thorough and detailed review of the Korg C1 Air, please click (touch) the following link which will take you to our other website where we do more detailed reviews of digital pianos: Korg C1 Air Review
+Go to the following link to learn more about the Korg C1 Air: Korg C1 Air Review

 Casio AP-470 Digital Piano